America: Born Bankrupt

+When the weather turned bad, the trip was impossible.
 All of which led to the building of the Blackstone Canal.
 Meant as a long-term solution, it actually turned out to be no more than a short-term temporary fix … but it was an impressive undertaking.

 What Does This Have To Do With Slavery?